 The first consideration on reaching Egypt was where to be housed.
 In those days there was no luxurious hotel close to the pyramids; if any one needed to live there, they must either live in a tomb or in the Arab village.
 As an English engineer had left a tomb fitted with door and shutters I was glad to get such accommodation.
 When I say a tomb, it must be understood to be the upper chamber where the Egyptian fed his ancestors with offerings, not the actual sepulchre.
 And I had three rooms, which had belonged to separate tombs originally; the thin walls of rock which the economical Egyptian left between his cuttings, had been broken away, and so I had a doorway in the middle into my living-room, a window on one side for my bedroom, and another window opposite for a store-room.
 I resided here for a great part of two years; and often when in draughty houses, or chilly tents, I have wished myself back in my tomb.
 No place is so equable in heat and cold, as a room cut out in solid rock; it seems as good as a fire in cold weather, and deliciously cool in the heat.

 This fearless young eccentric’s earliest days in Egypt have passed into archaeological lore.
 “Life here is really comfortable,” he wrote to friends back home, “without many of the encumbrances of regular hours: bells, collars and cuffs, blacking, tablecloths or many of the other unnecessaries of Civilization.”
 He lived on rice, tomatoes, eggs, hardtack, and oranges, preparing his meals himself in his single frying pan.
 His constant bane were the tourists, of whom ever-increasing numbers were visiting the Giza Plateau in this age of steam and economic prosperity.
-To keep them out of his way, he deliberately cultivated a reputation for himself as the homeless lunatic who lived full-time in a tomb.
-He often worked naked or nearly so inside the Pyramid of Khufu — quite a horrifying sight indeed for prudish Victorian ladies!
+To keep them out of his way, he deliberately cultivated a reputation for himself as the lunatic vagrant who lived full-time in a tomb.
+He often worked naked or nearly so inside the pyramids — quite a horrifying sight indeed for prudish Victorian ladies!
 Outside, he had to dress himself to keep the sun off his delicate English skin, but he favored the color pink to “keep the tourist at bay, as the creature seemed too queer for his inspection.”

 Working all by himself for twelve hours or more at a stretch, six days per week, Petrie conducted the most exhaustive survey of the Giza Plateau yet attempted.
 Unlike Smyth a decade and a half before, he surveyed all three of the great pyramids with equal interest, along with the half-dozen smaller ones that surrounded them.
 And in addition to his survey work, which in some corners of the plateau has yet to be bettered, he did the sort of thankless, detail-oriented archaeological work that no one before him on the Giza Plateau had even dreamed of attempting.

 For example, he picked up every pottery fragment he came across, filing it away with a note stating exactly where he had found it.
 The plateau being the historical palimpsest it was, the fragments were of many different styles.
-In time, Petrie came to be able to distinguish their differences and thereby to tie the various fragments to various epochs: Roman, Ptolemaic, New Kingdom, Middle Kingom, or — in the case of the rarest and most precious finds of all — the Old Kingdom of Khufu, Khafre, and Menkaure.
+In time, Petrie came to be able to distinguish their differences and thereby to tie the various fragments to various epochs: Roman, Ptolemaic, New Kingdom, Middle Kingdom, or — in the case of the rarest and most precious finds of all — the Old Kingdom of Khufu, Khafre, and Menkaure.
 He also collected, examined, and recorded beads, fragments of tools, and even bits of the smooth casings that had once covered the pyramids, all with the same meticulousness.
 No one had ever paid much attention to this stuff before, but it would in its way prove to be every bit as valuable as the pyramids themselves for understanding Egyptian culture and history.

 After some five months’ work on the Giza Plateau, Petrie was finally forced out of his tomb by the scorching Egyptian summer; he arrived back home in London on June 23, 1881.
 But he already knew that he would return as soon as the weather permitted.
 His greatest frustration the previous season had been his inability to accomplish the seemingly simple task of getting an exact measurement of the pyramids’ dimensions.
 Like everyone who had attempted such a thing before him, he’d been stymied by the sand and debris piled up around the pyramids, into which he had no permit to dig.
 Yet he had hopes of changing that: the notoriously imperious Mariette had died the previous January.
 The latter’s replacement, Gaston Maspero, was still French, but was showing signs of being more open and accommodating to independent — and non-French — archaeologists.
 Petrie planned to meet with him as soon as he arrived back in Cairo that October.
 In the meantime, he made sure to acquire the one kind of instrument which had been most conspicuously absent from his arsenal last time around: a camera.
 Characteristically, he designed and built one from scratch that would suit his purposes perfectly.